Galilee: Early Muslim and Crusader periods

 After the Muslim conquest of the Levant in the 630s, the Galilee formed part of Jund al-Urdunn (the military district of Jordan), itself part of Bilad al-Sham (Islamic Syria).
 Its major towns were Tiberias the capital of the district, Qadas, Beisan, Acre, Saffuriya, and Kabul.
-The geographer al-Ya'qubi (d.
-891), who referred to the region 'Jabal al-Jalil', noted that its inhabitants were Arabs from the Amila tribe.
+During the early Islamic period, Galilee underwent a process of Arabization and Islamization, similar to other areas in the region.
+Under Umayyad rule, Islamic rule was gradually consolidated in newly conquered territories, and some Muslims settled in the villages, establishing residency there.
+Later, under Abbasid rule, geographer al-Ya'qubi (d.
+891), who referred to the region as 'Jabal al-Jalil, noted that its inhabitants were Arabs from the Amila tribe.

-According to Michael Ehrlich, it is likely that most people in the Western Galilee and Lower Galilee converted to Islam during the Early Islamic period, whereas in the Eastern Galilee, it took a little longer, with the Islamization process lasting until the Mamluk period.
+The Islamization process in which began with the settlement of nomadic tribes.
+Michael Ehrlich suggests that during the Early Islamic period, the majority of people in the Western Galilee and Lower Galilee likely converted to Islam, while in the Eastern Galilee, the Islamization process continued for a more extended period, lasting until the Mamluk period.
+According to Moshe Gil, Jews in rural Galilean areas frequently succeeded in upholding community life during and for decades after the Umayyad period.
+He comes to the conclusion that several Galilean Jewish communities "retained their ancient character".

 The Shia Fatimids conquered the region in the 10th century; a breakaway sect, venerating the Fatimid caliph al-Hakim, formed the Druze religion, centered in Mount Lebanon and partially in the Galilee.
 During the Crusades, Galilee was organized into the Principality of Galilee, one of the most important Crusader seigneuries.
+According to Moshe Gil, during the periods of Fatimid and Crusader rule, the rural Jewish population of Galilee experienced a gradual decline and flight.
+He supports his argument by referring to 11th-century Cairo Geniza documents related to transactions in Ramla and other areas in central Palestine, where Jews claimed to have ancestral ties to places like Gush Halav, Dalton, or 'Amuqa, suggesting that Jewish flight from Galilee occurred during that time.

-Ayyubid and Muslim periods
+Ayyubid and Mamluk periods

 Sunni Muslims began to immigrate to Safed and its surroundings starting in the Ayyubid period, and in particular during the Mamluk period.
 These immigrants included Sufi preachers who were crucial in converting the locals to Islam in Safed's rural area.
 Jewish immigrants did, however, come to the area in waves, during the period of the destruction of Tyre and Acre in 1291 and particularly after the Jewish expulsion from Spain in 1492.
 These immigrants, who included scholars and other urban elites, turned the Jewish community from a rural community into an urban hub which exerted its influence well beyond the regional boundaries of Upper Galilee.